enpkg/enpkg_data_organization/README.md

 - **`source_id`**: the ID of the biological material used to prepare the sample.
 For example, the ID of the raw plant material used to generate the extract.
 - **`source_taxon`**: for samples (not QC and blanks), the taxon name of the source_id (ex: `Ailanthus` or `Ailanthus altissima`).

-You can of course add as many additional columns as you wish (bioactivity, injection date, LC method, ...).
+You can also add as many additional columns as you wish (bioactivity, injection date, LC method, ...).
+These will be kept in individual metadata files but ignored in the processing.

 An example of samples' metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/metadata.tsv).

-#### 2.2 LC-MS metadata file
+#### 2.2 LC-MS parameters metadata file
 This file must contain the LC-MS method details.
 It can be free text saved as .txt file (such as the method section in an article for example), or a more structured file (such as a .yaml file). **Only one requirment: always use the same format when referring to the same LC-MS method!**

 An example of LC-MS metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/lcms_method_params.txt).

-#### 2.3 LC-MS processing
+#### 2.3 LC-MS processing parameters metadata file
 This file must contain the LC-MS processing details (the parameters used in MZmine).
 As for the LC-MS metadata file, it can be free text saved as .txt file (such as the method section in an article for example), or a more structured file (such as a .yaml file). **Only one requirment: always use the same format when referring to the same LC-MS processing parameters!**

 **For this file, we recommend you to use the .xml parameters file you can export directly from MZmine.**

 An example of LC-MS processing metadata file can be found [here](https://github.com/enpkg/enpkg_data_organization/blob/main/data/lcms_processing_params.xml).

-**Finally, place the 3 metadata files in the folder where you exported your feature lists files.**
+▶️ **Finally, place the 3 metadata files in the folder where you exported your feature lists files.**

 ### 3) Create architecture!